Don’t Be Anxious, Lay Up Treasure in Heaven

 You can see the same thing in Luke 14:13–14 where Jesus tells us to give to those who can’t pay us back.
 Why?
 Jesus answers, “You will be blessed, because they cannot repay you.
 You will be repaid at the resurrection of the just.”
 In other words, when you give freely and generously because you trust Jesus to take care of you, you are laying up treasures in heaven.
 You will be rewarded at the resurrection of the just.

 Randy Alcorn, in that little book, The Treasure Principle, says, “I’m convinced that the greatest deterrent to giving is this: the illusion that earth is our home” (44; see Colossians 3:1–3).
 It’s not; Christ is our home.
 And therefore to live is Christ and to die is gain.
 And it will be all the more gain as we learn to lay up treasures in heaven by giving.

 The Education for Exultation Building

-At the beginning of the last decade of the 20th century Bethlehem was led, we believe, by the Lord to build a building for exultation – for worship.
-We moved into the new sanctuary in June, 1991.
+At the beginning of the last decade of the twentieth century, Bethlehem was led, we believe, by the Lord to build a building for exultation — for worship.
+We moved into the new sanctuary in June 1991.
 The building was paid for in 1996.
 We have had no debt since then.

 It is a vision of our children stepping into adulthood grounded in the word of God, secure in their convictions with an unshakable faith that will weather the storms of life and will not yield to the “spirit of the age.”